bbranquinho/skip-the-dishes/README.md

 ## 2. Running

-There two ways to execute the project.
+There are two ways to execute the project.

 ### 2.1.
 First (Linux, OS X)